secretstartups/handbook/culture/inclusion/DIB-Sponsorship/index.html.md

 ### Before you begin

-Create an issue using the issue template to begin the process of developing the Sponsorship Program
+Create an issue in the [DIB Project](https://gitlab.com/gitlab-com/people-group/dib-diversity-inclusion-and-belonging/diversity-and-inclusion/-/issues/new)  to begin the process of developing the Sponsorship Program

 ### Key Stakeholders